Margaret Fell: Life

 In 1664 Margaret Fell was arrested for failing to take an oath and for allowing Quaker Meetings to be held in her home.
 She defended herself by saying that "as long as the Lord blessed her with a home, she would worship him in it".
 She spent six months in Lancaster Gaol, whereafter she was sentenced to life imprisonment and forfeiture of her property.
 She remained in prison until 1668, during which time she wrote religious pamphlets and epistles.
 Perhaps her most famous work is "Women's Speaking Justified", a scripture-based argument for women's ministry, and one of the major texts on women's religious leadership in the 17th century.
 In this short pamphlet, Fell bases her argument for equality of the sexes on one of the basic premises of Quakerism, namely spiritual equality.
 Her belief was that God created all human beings, therefore both men and women were capable of not only possessing the Inner Light but also the ability to be a prophet.

 Having been released by order of the King and council, she married George Fox in 1669.
 On returning to Lancashire after her marriage, she was again imprisoned for about a year in Lancaster for breaking the Conventicle Act.
 Shortly after her release, George Fox departed on a religious mission to America, and he too was imprisoned again on his return in 1673.
 Margaret again travelled to London to intercede on his behalf, and he was eventually freed in 1675.
 After this, they spent about a year together at Swarthmoor, collaborating on defending the recently created organisational structure of separate women's meetings for discipline against their anti-Fox opponents.

 George Fox spent most of the rest of his life thereafter abroad or in London until his death in 1691, while Margaret Fell spent most of the rest of her life at Swarthmoor.
 Surviving both husbands by a number of years, she continued to take an active part in the affairs of the Society including the changes in the 1690s following partial legal tolerance of Quakers, when she was well into her eighties.
 In the last decade of her life, she firmly opposed the effort of her fellow believers in Lancashire to maintain certain traditional Quaker standards of conduct (for example, in matters of dress).
-She died aged 87, on the 23rd of April 1702.
+She died aged 87, on 23 April 1702.
 She was buried in an unmarked grave in the Society of Friends' burial ground at Sunbrick, to the south of Birkrigg Common.

 The Margaret Fell room at Friends House, London, UK is named after her.